allicsander/100_days_of_code/README.md

 ### day4 💪

-kind of tired, but I will carry on
+kind of tired, but I will carry on\
 I like python :)

+### day5 😤

+still doing third day tasks